 When I got home I told my husband what I had discovered and he said that he had suspected something of that sort.
 Again my husband called a Rabbi who at this point referred us to The Women’s Therapy Center.
 We were ready and willing to do whatever it took.
 I was happy that we’d finally be able to take care of any problem, but I was uncomfortable that it involved psychological help.
 I never thought of myself as an emotionally unstable person and I hoped that my husband would not think of me differently.
 With his kind, sweet, and sensitive words, my husband assured me that he loved me and that we’d get through it together… And we did!!
 He traveled in with me for almost every appointment and was extremely supportive and helpful.

-Together we developed a trusting relationship with Dr. Ditza and Dr. Ross, who were both caring, kind, and extremely understanding to our religious obligations.
+Together we developed a trusting relationship with Dr. Ditza and Dr. Ross, who were both caring, kind, and extremely understanding of our religious obligations.
 They informed us that they had treated many Orthodox Jews and we felt very comfortable speaking and working with them.
-Not only were the on call for us at all hours, but they were truly happy when we called them with the news of success!
+Not only were they on-call for us at all hours, but they were truly happy when we called them with the news of success!
 “You’re cured,” they said happily.
 And I was!!!
 There really are no words to thank them enough…*

 – Esther T.